jckarter/clay/doc/language-reference.md

             println("x = ", x, "; y = ", y); // x = 1; y = 3
         }

     `var`s have deterministic lifetimes.
 They will be deleted by being passed to the `destroy` [operator function](#operatorfunctions) at the end of their containing block.
-Destruction of `var`s happens when their scope is exited for any reason, either by normal control flow or by `return`, `break`, `continue`, or `goto` statements, or by unwinding caused by exceptions.

         // Example
         record Noisy (x:Int);